asahala/pmi-embeddings/README.md

 ### Runtime performance
 On Intel i5-2400 3.10GHz using a corpus of 1M words and a window size of 3, takes ca. 35 seconds to make basic embeddings and 50 seconds to make CSW-embeddings.
 On 2.1GHz Xeon Gold 6230 the runtimes are ca. 6 and 10 seconds respectively.
 Although this is quite fast, testing hundreds or thousands of combinations using ```hypertune.py``` may take a while.

+### Presentations and publications
+This repository contains the up to date version of scripts used in Sahala 2019: _PMI+SVD and Semantic Domains in Akkadian Texts_ (a poster presented in HELSLANG summer conference).

 ### Version history
 - 2021-01-26 -- ```make_embeddings.py``` added pmi-variants.